This Chicken Stew is the perfect meal on a cold day. Hearty, thick, and delicious, you’ll love sitting down to a bowl of this stew.

 - 3 medium carrots peeled and cubed

 - 3 medium potatoes peeled and cubed

 - Add oil to the bottom of a large pot.
 Place it over medium-high heat and add the diced chicken thighs.
 Stir until the chicken is mostly cooked through.

 - Add the onions, stirring and cooking until translucent.

 - Then, add the mushrooms, continuing to stir for a few more minutes as they cook.

 - To the pot, add the potatoes, carrots, salt, pepper, bay leaves, and water.
-Make sure the ingredients are covered by the water and cook for 30 minutes.
+Make sure the ingredients are covered by the water and cook for 30 minutes on medium-low heat.

 - Mix together 2 tablespoons of water and 2 tablespoons of flour.
 Add it to the stew.
 Stir.
 Add the parsley and turmeric, if desired.

 - Once the stew is at the desired thickness, it is ready to serve.